Due to the demands of social development and the increasing applications of robots, there is a growing need for intelligent robots.

 This involves identifying human-made road signs or specific objects in the environment to accurately locate the robot and provide data for path planning.

 - Target recognition and obstacle detection

-Real-time detection and identification of obstacles or specific targets to improve the stability of the control system;
+Real-time detection and identification of obstacles or specific targets helps improve the stability of the control system.

 - Security protection

-It can analyze obstacles and moving objects in the robot working environment and avoid damage to the robot.
+This involves analyzing obstacles and moving objects in the robot’s working environment to avoid damage to the robot.

-The traditional path planning methods mainly include the following:
+Path planning methods can be broadly classified into two categories: traditional and intelligent methods.
+The traditional path planning methods include the following:

 - Free space method

 - Artificial potential field method

 Although the global planning in robot path planning is primarily based on the above methods, there is a need for further improvement in path search efficiency and path optimization.